ITensor/website/docs/book/intro.md

 over programming details:
 * Adding ITensors just works without needing to permute the index order.
-* ITensors automatically switch from real to complex storage as needed, such as when setting an element to or multiplying by a complex number.
+* ITensor data storage automatically switches from real to complex as needed, such as when setting an element to or multiplying by a complex number.
 * Sparse ITensors seamlessly interoperate with regular, dense ITensors.
-* Easy to work with block-sparse, symmetric tensors.
+* Quantum-number conserving (block sparse) tensors with the same interface as dense tensors.

 Last but not least, ITensor includes routines for tensor decompositions